 Gartner finds that most successful cloud attacks exploit misconfiguration.
 Once you have a secure approach to configuration, map it to a workflow so it is done properly each time.

 Customizable IT admin processes can be run from the workflow engine.
 Steps can be chained together so they are performed in the proper sequence.
-All management actions can be part of a workflow, including custom PowerShell scripts, leading to unlimited scenarios.
+Management actions can be part of a workflow, including custom PowerShell scripts, leading to unlimited scenarios.

 From CoreView usage stats, we have found that 90% of external users become inactive after 90 days.
 With automation, you can automatically block access and remove the user, or ask consent of the person or the manager who invited them.
 Any active account is an additional endpoint opened on your tenant.